-Services that are covered for you What you must pay when you get these services Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: \$0 Copay Unlimited Visits Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos.
-Digital Workouts: You can view on-demand videos through the website's and mobile app's digital workout library, including Silver&amp;Fit Signature Series Classes®.
+Services that are covered for you What you must pay when you get these services Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options \$0 Copay Unlimited Visits Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos.
+Digital Workouts: You can view on-demand videos through the website's and mobile app's digital workout library, including Silver&Fit Signature Series Classes®.
 Fitness Center Membership: You can visit a participating fitness center or YMCA near you that take part in the program.
 You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
 Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
-Home Fitness Kits: You are eligible to receive one Home Fitness Kit per benefit year from a variety of fitness categories.
+Home Fitness Kits: You are eligible to receive one Home Fitness Kits Por benefit year from a variety of fitness categories.
 Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and healthy habit goals including articles, videos, live-streaming classes, and meetups.
-Silver&amp;Fit Connected!TM: The Silver&amp;Fit Connected! tool will assist with tracking your activity.
+Silver&Fit Connected!
+The Silver&Fit Connected! tool will assist with tracking your activity.
 Rewards: Earn a hat and pins for reaching new activity milestones.
 The Silver&Fit program has Something for Everyone®!
 Non-standard membership services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.